-Your garden is now becoming prepped for new planting.
-Deciduous trees, are best planted in autumn.
+Deciduous trees are best planted in autumn.
 The soil needs to be soft, well-draining and have minimal nutrients in it.
 Make sure you haven’t added any extra fertilisers into the soil before you plant a deciduous tree or shrub as this can give it a rude awakening.
 Deciduous plants are going into dormancy for winter and won’t require any fertiliser until late winter-early spring.
 Birches, Elms and Ashes make for great planting now.
 Weeping Cherries and Japanese Maples are ideal feature trees for a small suburban garden and are beginning to put on quite a show!

-For the non-deciduous plants that are ready for autumn and Winter flowering, they will require some food to produce their beautiful blooms.
-Beautiful autumn and winter bloomers such as Camellia’s and Azalea’s will need a fertiliser such as Osmocote Controlled Release Fertiliser: Roses, Gardenia’s, Azalea’s and Camellia’s.
+The non-deciduous plants that are ready for autumn and winter flowering, will require some food to produce their beautiful blooms.
+Beautiful autumn and winter bloomers such as Camellia and Azalea will need a fertiliser such as Osmocote Controlled Release Fertiliser: Roses, Gardenia, Azaleas and Camellias.
 The right balance of nutrients and minerals coupled with the correct soil pH produce the perfect blooms.
 If your flowers aren’t forming correctly or the colours aren’t right, it could be a pH or fertiliser problem so this is something to keep in mind when they first start to form.

 Get your spring-flowering bulbs in the ground by the end of April.
 Refrigeration or cooling of bulbs in the soil during winter help produce taller flowers with better blooms in the spring.
 Some of the best producing bulbs are Daffodils, Tulips and Iris.